|

 Cruz de Guía (Lead cross): A large wooden cross, adorned with silver, opens the procession and paves the way.

-Estación de penitencia (Penitence station): Various processions make a stop at Cordoba Cathedral.
+Estación de penitencia (Penitence station): Since 2016, all processions make a stop at Cordoba Cathedral.
 Entering and leaving Mezquita Cathedral are worth attending.

 Hermandad (Brotherhood): Also known as Cofradías, brotherhoods are religious associations. their members are called Hermanos (brothers).